 Must be a professional position which requires specialized training.
 The H1B Temporary Worker visa allows foreign nationals to work in the United States in specialty occupations for a period of up to six years (further extensions possible if an employment-based permanent petition has been filed by Cornell before Year Five of H1B status ends).
 Each application can be made for a period up to three years.
 The application must be filed by the employer; an individual cannot gain an H1B on his/her own.

-If you wish to expedite the H1B petition, there is a premium processing option that will reduce the USCIS processing time.
-This option requires payment of the premium processing fee ($1225, payable by check or money order to USCIS) and guarantees a response within 15 days for the petition being received by USCIS.
-This fee is in addition to the $325 standard fee, and must be a separate check.
+Ion order to expedite an H1B petition, there is a premium processing option that will reduce the USCIS processing time.
+This option requires payment of the premium processing fee ($1410, payable by check or money order to Department of Homeland Security) and guarantees a response within 15 days for the petition being received by USCIS.
+This fee is in addition to the $460 standard fee, and must be a separate check.
 There are a few things to be aware of.
 First, the expedite service ONLY covers the USCIS processing time.
 It does not provide any mechanism for expediting a Prevailing Wage Request, or the Department of Labor's LCA.
 An approved LCA is required before submission of the H1B petition can be made to USCIS.
 Second, if USCIS decides that more information is required of us and sends a "request for evidence" (RFE), the 15-day clock begins again, once USCIS receives the requested additional evidence.
 Even with these limitations, the expedite service can cut filing times considerably.

 H1B regulations prohibit the practice known as "benching."
 Once the H1B applicant has arrived to begin employment, pursuant to an H1B approval notice, Cornell may not place that worker in unpaid/nonproductive status.
 Additionally, Cornell must provide return transportation to the home country for any H1B worker terminated prematurely.
-If an H1B worker leaves Cornell employment sooner than expected, please contact the ISSO with the details.
+If an H1B worker leaves Cornell employment sooner than expected, please contact the Office of Global Learning with the details

 When the applicant is changing from another visa status (example, J1 or F1) to H1B he/she MAY NOT begin employment until the H1B approval notice has been received from USCIS.
 Additionally, the applicant may not travel outside the US until the H1B is approved.
 In some cases, applicants may wish to pay for expedited processing if immediate travel is necessary.